Buying a house Buying a new-build home

 Most mortgage lenders will consider lending on new-build houses but some won't lend on new-build flats.
 The maximum proportion of the property's value you can borrow (the loan-to-value) may be lower than for a second-hand property.

-You can also use the Which?
-Mortgage Advisers' How much can I borrow? calculator to figure out the size of mortgage you are likely to be able to get.
+Or, if you'd like impartial advice from our expert broking service, call Which?
+Mortgage Advisers on 0808 252 7987.
+You can also use the service's mortgage borrowing calculator to find out the size of mortgage you are likely to be able to get.

 Go further: Help to Buy equity loans - how to buy a new-build property with a low deposit